The Short Answer

 Why Pre-render?

-Vue.js is a single-page application (SPA) framework.
-By default, the HTML served to browsers and search engine crawlers is mostly empty — the content gets rendered by JavaScript after the page loads.
+Vue is an SPA framework.
+The HTML your server sends to browsers and crawlers is mostly empty — JavaScript fills in the content after the page loads.

-For SEO-critical pages (landing pages, articles, pricing pages), you want the HTML to contain actual content when served — not just visible text, but also meta tags like <title>, description, and Open Graph tags that search engines and social platforms read.
-Pre-rendering solves this by generating static HTML files at build time for specific routes.
+For SEO pages — landing pages, articles, pricing — you need actual content in the HTML when it's served.
+Not just visible text, but meta tags too: <title>, description, Open Graph tags.
+The stuff search engines and social platforms read.
+Pre-rendering fixes this by generating static HTML at build time for the routes you specify.

-This differs from server-side rendering (SSR) like Nuxt — pre-rendering happens once during build, not on every request.
-It's simpler to set up and works well for pages that don't need dynamic per-request content.
+This differs from server-side rendering (SSR) like Nuxt — pre-rendering runs once during build, not per request.
+Simpler to set up, and it works well for pages that don't need dynamic per-request content.

-Bonus: Pre-rendered pages are fast to serve.
-The server just returns a static file — no server-side rendering logic per request.
-This also means you can serve them from a CDN.
+Bonus: pre-rendered pages are fast.
+The server returns a static file — no rendering logic per request.
+You can serve them from a CDN.

-The tradeoff: Pre-rendering adds to your build time.
-Each route spawns a headless browser, renders the page, and saves the HTML.
-It's reasonably fast — even up to a few minutes for ~1000 pages — but it's still extra time on every build.
+The tradeoff: it adds to build time.
+Each route spawns a headless browser, renders the page, saves the HTML.
+Reasonably fast — a few minutes for ~1000 pages — but it's extra time on every build.

-pnpm add -D @prerenderer/rollup-plugin @prerenderer/renderer-puppeteer The plugin uses Puppeteer (headless Chrome) to render your pages.
-There's also a renderer-jsdom option that's faster but less reliable for complex pages.
+pnpm add -D @prerenderer/rollup-plugin @prerenderer/renderer-puppeteer This uses Puppeteer (headless Chrome) under the hood.
+There's a renderer-jsdom option that's faster but less reliable for complex pages.

 Configure vite.config.ts